top of page

 Government ministers in Chiang Mai in particular have been putting forward proposals over the past year with regards to regulating polluting vehicles and developing more transport infrastructure to ease pollution-causing congestion.
 In addition, the government itself has been holding meetings with neighboring Cambodia, Vietnam and Laos in an attempt to find a way to stop the burning every year.
 We can only hope that these initiatives have an affect, and that for everyone's sake, Burning Season can be a relic of the past that is consigned to the environmental dustbin!

-Your FREE interactive map of Thailand
+Your FREE Interactive Map of Thailand

 Check out all of the places we visited in Thailand courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.